Tiempos Collection design information

 Despite the uncoupling from the Galaxie system, Tiempos inherited many design features from Copernicus, especially the sturdy serifs and the robust skeleton.
 The distinctive terminals, splayed M, apex of A and the serifless leg of k translate into workable newspaper features.

 A comparison of proportions between Galaxie Copernicus (grey) and Tiempos Text (black).

 However, it is the necessary differences that enable Tiempos to work in newspapers.
 At the same point size, the cap-height, ascenders and descenders are shorter, allowing for tighter line spacing without crowding.
 (If the cap-heights are equalised, Tiempos effectively has a larger x-height).
 Most glyphs have been narrowed, the spacing tightened, and the overall contrast has been adjusted to allow for ink-spread.
 All of this results in more words per column without sacrificing legibility.

-Newspaper typography depends on strict hierarchies to guide the reader through the various kinds of information.
-One of the most basic of typographic principles—scale—is employed in the form of headlines.
+Editorial typography depends on strict hierarchies to guide the reader through the various kinds of information.
+One of the most basic of typographic principles — scale — is employed in the form of headlines.
 While digital technology makes this simple, it’s often undesirable to enlarge a text typeface beyond its intended size range.
 Before digital type each point size was cut specifically, creating necessary variations in letter shapes, spacing and proportions.

 Times New Roman® and Plantin® are Trademarks of The Monotype Corporation.